veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/image.md

         flex-basis:10%;
         height:100px;
     }
-- **Imgsrc:** The src attribute specifies the URL(web address) of the image.
-Images should be saved inside assets editor and placed within the folders Android or Materiallcons or Web or iOS folders and the appropriate path should be given.
+- **Imgsrc:** The src attribute specifies the URL (web address) of the image.
+Images should be saved inside assets editor and placed within the Android or MaterialIcons or Web or iOS folders and the appropriate path should be given.
 - **Alt:** THe alt attribute provides an alternate text for an image if the user cannot view it.

 ## Support